jefftune/tune-reporting-node/README.md

 In addition, the constructor for every advertiser records' class has a bool parameter <code>validate</code> which checks that the field names used within parameter values are valid.

-Another tool is to pre-build your request using <a href="/management-api/explorer/root/">Management API Root Endpoints Explorer</a>.
+Another tool is to pre-build your request using <a href="/management-api/explorer/root/">Service Root Endpoints Explorer</a>.

 <a href="https://raw.githubusercontent.com/MobileAppTracking/tune-reporting-node/master/docs/images/api_explorer_record_fields.png">
 <img src="https://raw.githubusercontent.com/MobileAppTracking/tune-reporting-node/master/docs/images/api_explorer_record_fields-600x436.png" alt="API Explorer -- Record and Related Record&#039;s Fields for a specific endpoint." width="600" height="436" title="Click to Expand" /></a>